GESTATIONAL SURROGACY IN UTAH

 Will Utah Vital Records honor a second parent adoption order from another state and add the second parent to the birth certificate?
 Yes

-Note: This situation typically arises if the child is born outside of the state.
+Note: This situation typically arises if the child is born outside the state.
 The parents then return to Utah to obtain a second parent adoption or stepparent adoption in Utah.

 Will courts in Utah grant second parent adoptions or stepparent adoptions to heterosexual couples living in Utah?
 Yes